°1967, Newport Beach, California

 1998

-In the Beginning, Murray Guy, New York City, New York
+In the Beginning, Murray Guy, New York, New York

 Word Perfect, Gallery 400, University of Illinois at Chicago, Chicago, IL